If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Honey – 15 ml (1 Tbsp) do not use for children less than 1 year old

-If your blood sugar level goes higher than it should, you may need to take an extra dose of rapid- or short-acting insulin to return your blood sugar to the normal range.
+If your blood sugar level is too high and you take insulin, you may need to take an extra dose of rapid- or short-acting insulin to return it to normal.
 Your healthcare provider can tell you how much insulin you need to take to lower your blood sugar level.

-Too much glucose in the blood can lead to serious health problems, including heart disease and damage to the nerves and kidneys.
+You can live a normal life with well-controlled diabetes.
+However, you have to pay attention to your diet, weight, exercise, and medicine.
+If you don’t control your diabetes, you will have too much glucose in your blood.
+This can lead to serious health problems, including heart disease and damage to the nerves and kidneys.
 These are known as diabetic complications.
+Complications include:

 Diabetic Neuropathy (nerve damage)